routpalm/visualoom-backend/README.md

 ---

+# Tests

+Integration tests are provided in `./tests/api.tests.js` using the [Jest testing framework](https://jestjs.io/), along with Axios to perform the HTTP requests.
+To run the tests, instances of the PostgreSQL database and the Express app `./server/index.js` must be running on the host machine, or from within the provided Docker composition.
+To run the tests, from the project root simply do `npm run test`.

+---

 # Environment
+## Docker:
+A Docker compose file is provided to rapidly construct a test environment.
+From the project root, run `docker compose up -d` to build and run the images.
+This includes an instance of PostgreSQL at `localhost:5432` and the Express app at `localhost:3001`.
 ## Steps to reproduce:
 - Download and Install [Node.js from the official website](https://nodejs.org/en)
 - Verify by running